david8801/flow/content/blog/ux-ui-design-trends-in-2023.md

 ---
 image: img/ui-design-trends-2023.png
-title: UX/UI Design trends in 2023
+title: How to design in 2023?
+UX/UI Design Trends!
 subtitle: "As we move further into the future, UX/UI design continues to evolve and adapt to new technologies and changing user expectations.
 Here are some of the top trends we can expect to see in 2023:"